 During winter break, 80,000 volumes are removed from Lawrence, Goodrich, and Griffin Halls to the new library, where they will be ready for the students in January.
 (Williams Alumni Review Dec.
 1923)

-At this time, the Stetson lobby houses the circulation desk and our Access Services atrium holds nine floors of book stacks.
+At this time, the Stetson lobby houses the circulation desk and the Lippman Atrium holds nine floors of book stacks.

 19 June: The Chapin Rare Books Library is opened.
 At the same time, ‘Bibliophile’ pleads for more books to fill the new Stetson Library, saying that, previously, “the lack of room explain[ed] deficiencies otherwise inexcusable” and that “if one begins the editing of almost any English or American author, he has to send to Harvard or Columbia for books that every college library ought to have.
 I do not wish to hint that Williams needs a million or a million and a half volumes as Harvard does,” but the Chapin Rare books library was the only section he found adequate.
 (Williams Alumni Review June 1923)

 August: Architecture publishes a glowing review of the building.
 (Architecture August 1923, v.
 48 n.
 2)

 The reading rooms are rearranged so as to permit the establishment of the Hamilton Wright Mabie Room (currently the location of Stetson classroom 307).
 The room is to “contain a special book collection for cultural and recreational reading, a collection which has primarily no direct connection with college studies but which is made up of books, both old and new, with which all educated men are expected to be acquainted.”
 The room also has a display of James W. Bullock’s (Class of 1881) collection of Roman coins.
 (Williams Alumni Review November 1925).